DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/27-Regression-Inference.md

 ## Homework Problems

-\indent 1.
-In the lesson notes, we noticed that the 95% prediction interval was much wider than the 95% confidence interval.
+1. In the lesson notes, we noticed that the 95% prediction interval was much wider than the 95% confidence interval.
 In words, explain why this is.

-\indent 2.
-Beer and blood alcohol content
+2. Beer and blood alcohol content

 Many people believe that gender, weight, drinking habits, and many other factors are much more important in predicting blood alcohol content (BAC) than simply considering the number of drinks a person consumed.
 Here we examine data from sixteen student volunteers at Ohio State University who each drank a randomly assigned number of cans of beer.
 These students were evenly divided between men and women, and they differed in weight and drinking habits.
 Thirty minutes later, a police officer measured their blood alcohol content (BAC) in grams of alcohol per deciliter of blood.
 The data is in the `bac.csv` file under the `data` folder.